G1DO/fos/README.md

 ## 4. Debugging

-1. Add breakpoints to your code.
+1. Add breakpoints to your code
-2. Start Debugging → <kbd>F5</kbd>.
+2. Start Debugging → <kbd>F5</kbd>
-3. Fix your bugs!
+3. Fix your bugs and rerun

 ---

 ## 5. Contribute

-* Submit a PR with proposed changes — contributions are welcome.
+* Submit a PR with improvements or bug fixes — contributions are always welcome
-* Open an Issue if something is unclear or broken.
+* Open an Issue if something doesn’t work or needs clarification

+---

+✅ **Quick Summary**

+* Cygwin → ❌ Deprecated
+* WSL → 🟡 Optional
+* Automatic PowerShell Script → 🟢 Recommended
+* Works seamlessly on Windows 10/11